bedag/helm-charts/charts/manifests/templates/manifests/README.md

 The following structure is used to define a bundle:

 ```
+identifier: ""
 name: ""
+fullname: ""
+prefix: ""
 common: {}
 resources: []
 ```

 Explanation of the above keys:

+identifier

+  - `.identifier` - The identifier is added as value for the label `bundle.bedag.ch/id` for each resource managed by the Bundle
-  - `.name` - Sets a name for the entire bundle (bundlename).
-Each resource will use the bundlename as prefix, when using the `bedag-lib.fullname` template (Optional).
+  - `.name` - Define prefix for each resource managed by the Bundle
+  - `.fullname` - Overwrite Fullname for each resource managed by the Bundle
+  - `.prefix` - Define prefix for each resource managed by the Bundle
   - `.common` - Allows to overwrite the given `.context`.
-With this functionality you can influence values which aren't scoped on a single resource but the entire chart (Optional).
+With this functionality you can influence values which aren't scoped on a single resource but the entire chart (Optional)
   - `.resources` - A list of resources you want to have included in this bundle.
-To see how declare resources, [see resource types](#resource-types) (Required).
+To see how declare resources, [see resource types](#resource-types) (Required)

 ## Usage